Welcome to the Secondary School

 The compulsory subjects to be studied as GCSE are English, Mathematics and Science.
 Some students will also be able to study English Literature.

 Science will be learned either ‘triple’ Science or ‘combined’ (Double) Science.
 At GFM, we are proud to enable all students to study all aspects of Science ensuring no deficit in scientific thinking and understanding.
 Therefore, all three disciplines: Biology.
 Chemistry and Physics are equally valued as either 3 GCSE qualifications or a ‘Double Award’ worth 2 GCSE qualifications.

-In addition, as in Key Stage 3, students in Key Stage 4, will also study the MoE curriculum in Arabic, Islamic Studies and Social Studies.
+In addition, as in Key Stage 3, students in Key Stage 4, will also study the MoE curriculum in Arabic, Islamic Studies, and Moral and Social Studies.

 All students will also study Physical and Wellbeing Education (PWE).

 Optional GCSEs, where students choose based on professional guidance from the qualified staff as well as personal preference by the student/family help determine the choice of study.
 Our Director of Aspirations will also offer input especially around careers to help ensure choices do not limit or hinder future career ambitions.

 Our current options are demand dependent but offer a broad range of skills development and knowledge acquisition:

 Art, Business, Computer Science, Drama, Economics, French, Geography, History, ICT, Music, PE, Psychology, ICT, Sociology, and Food Technology